Accelerated Sparse Recovery via Gradient Descent with Nonlinear Conjugate Gradient Momentum: Minimizing the sum of two functions

 which was originally solved by the difference of convex algorithm (DCA) \cite{TA98,phamLe2005dc}.
 As a baseline algorithm for comparison, we give a brief description of DCA.
 After decomposing $F$ into a difference of two convex functions, DCA further relies on the linearization at the current step $\h x^{(l)}$ to advance to the next one, i.e.,

 To generate a constructed solution for the $\ell_{1}-\ell_{2}$ problem, we only need to replace the iteration \eqref{eq:constructedl1} for constructing the $\ell_1$ solution by

-Due to the non-convex nature of $F(\h x)$, the iteration \eqref{eq:constructed-l12} may not converge and $\h x^*$ may not exist, especially when $A$ is highly coherent.
+Due to the non-convex nature of $F(\h x)$, the iteration \eqref{eq:constructed-l12} may not converge and $\h x^*$ may not exist.
 The results of $\ell_1-\ell_2$ minimization methods on a constructed case are illustrated in Figure. \ref{fig:l12con tall} for matrix sizes of $256\times 1024$ and $1024\times 256.$ Note that DCA is a doule-loop algorithm and its iteration number is counted as inner loop iterations, and yet the original DCA implementation \cite{yinLHX14,louYX16} is the slowest, followed by APG.
 Our proposed algorithm is the fastest, having a clear advantage over all the other algorithms.

 Figure. \ref{fig:l12rand tall} shows the results for a sparse recovery problem.
 DCA is still the slowest, while our method is the fastest.
 The proposed method is worse than DCA for a tall matrix.
-This may attribute to the fact that the ground-truth signal is not the optimal solution to \eqref{eq: obj dca}, and as a result, the performance is rather random.
+This may attribute to the fact that the ground-truth signal is not the optimal solution to \eqref{eq: obj dca}, and as a result, the performance is rather random. {The CPU time for these $\ell_1-\ell_2$ minimization methods is listed in Table~\ref{tab:CPU time l1-l2}.
+We observe that all the momentum-based methods seem comparable in computational time, while DCA is the slowest. }